maliMirkec/markdown-fm/readme.txt

 = Features =

 * Define YAML schemas for page templates and template partials
-* 13+ field types including string, rich-text, images, blocks, taxonomies, and more
+* 15+ field types including string, rich-text, images, blocks, taxonomies, data objects, and more
 * Easy-to-use admin interface for managing schemas and data
 * Per-page data for templates (stored in post meta)
 * Global data for partials like headers and footers (stored in options)
+* Data Objects for managing structured, reusable data (universities, companies, etc.)
 * Simple template functions with ACF-like syntax
 * Administrator-only access for security
 * Clean uninstall removes all database records